-A PDF guide to the user interface that was launched in June 2019.
-The latest version, January 2023, includes updated MuSCAT overheads and information on email notifications of completed observation requests.
+A guide to the user interface that was launched in June 2019.
+The latest version is from July 2024.

 Documentation relating to the LCO internal science archive.